ArchAndrew/Honeypot_TPOT/README.md

 ## Step 14 Welcome to TPOT:
 You will see the homepage where you can select *Attack Map* and view which attacks are attacking your server and from which region the attack is coming from.
-This is a good way to create a “sitting duck” while you watch and study your attacker’s patterns.
+This is a good way to create a “sitting duck” while you watch and study your attacker’s patterns in real-time.

 <img src= "https://github.com/ArchAndrew/Honeypot_TPOT/blob/main/23webportal.png" style="width:750px;">
 <img src= "https://github.com/ArchAndrew/Honeypot_TPOT/blob/main/24rta.png" style="width:750px;">